Slip and Fall Accidents

 How Long Do I Have to File a Slip and Fall Claim?

 In California, the statute of limitations for filing a slip and fall claim is generally two years from the date of the accident.
 This means you have two years from the date of the slip and fall incident to file a lawsuit seeking compensation for your injuries.
-If you fail to file a claim within this time frame, you may lose your right to pursue legal action and seek compensation.
+If you fail to file a claim within this timeframe, you may lose your right to pursue legal action and seek compensation.

 However, there can be exceptions and variations to the statute of limitations based on the specific circumstances of your case.
 For instance, if the slip and fall incident occurred on government-owned property, there might be shorter deadlines and specific notice requirements.
+Consultation with an attorney is crucial to navigate these exceptions effectively and ensure that all legal prerequisites are met on time.

 To ensure you comply with the appropriate deadlines and protect your legal rights, it's essential to consult with a Fresno slip and fall attorney as soon as possible after your accident.
-Our team can evaluate your case, provide guidance on the specific timeline applicable to your situation, and take the necessary steps to initiate your claim within the required time frame.
+Our team can evaluate your case, provide guidance on the specific timeline applicable to your situation, and take the necessary steps to initiate your claim within the required timeframe.

 What Damages Are Available?